nafisK/Bash-Scripting/README.md

 - which shell : returns all the shells in computer
 - which bash : returns location of bash
 - bash needs the extension .sh
+- two types of variables
+  - user vars
+  - system vars (defined by unix/linux/capital case variables)
+- #! /bin/bash : tell your interpreter which shell to run with

 ### Commands